SidonTheTroll/Erstes-Jahr/English/Main book/7-the-adventure.md

 ### 1. Gangadharpant had not been to this Bombay before.
 How was the Bombay different?

+When Bombay Gangadharpant arrived in a different world, he noticed some significant differences.
+When the train stopped at Victoria Terminus, he was amazed at how tidy and spotless the station was.
+The train had blue carriages with the letters "GBMR" on them, which stood for "Greater Bombay Metropolitan Railway."
+What surprised him even more was that the station's employees were mostly Anglo-Indians, with a few British officers in the mix.

 ### 2. What led to Professor Gaitonde to believe that History had taken a different term, perhaps before 1857?

+He thought that history had changed in an unusual way because he was in a completely different version of India.
+In this new India, he witnessed the period when the British were in charge, and even saw the main office of the East India Company in Bombay.
+He observed various British buildings and companies from that time.

-### 3. How did the shops nad office buildings along Hornby Road differed from those he knew well?
+### 3. How did the shops and office buildings along Hornby Road differed from those he knew well?

+While strolling down Hornby Road, which had a different name back then, he noticed a whole new collection of shops and office buildings.
+The familiar Handloom House building was nowhere to be seen.
+Instead, he spotted department stores like Boots and Woolworth, along with grand offices of British banks such as Lloyds and Barclays.
+It felt like he was walking through a typical street in an English town.

 ### 4. "This was a blow not totally unexpected."
-What was the blow nad how was it not totally unexpected?
+What was the blow and how was it not totally unexpected?

+The "blow" was the disappointing news that Mr. Vinay Gaitonde couldn't be found at the company.
+It wasn't completely unexpected because Gangadharpant had already experienced many strange and surprising things in the unfamiliar world.
+So, he wasn't entirely shocked that his son might not be there or even exist in that reality.

 ### 5. Which according to Gangadharpant was the precise moment where history has taken a different term?

+Gangadharpant read the fifth volume of the book from both the beginning and the end.
+Eventually, he reached the exact point in the book where history had taken a different turn.
+On that page, he found information about the Battle of Panipat, and it stated that the Marathas had emerged victorious in that battle.

 ### 6. How did the victory at the Battle of Panipat affect the balance of power?

+The Marathas were greatly encouraged by their victory, which solidified their dominance in northern India.
+Bhausaheb and Vishwasrao became more influential, and the East India Company postponed its expansion plans.
+Vishwasrao and his brother Madhav Rao were skilled political leaders.
+The Company's influence was reduced to small areas around Bombay, Calcutta, and Madras.

 ### 7. Where from did Gangadharpant get the clue for the question, "How did the Marathas win the battle?"
 And what did he think about it?

+He got the clue from a book called Bhausahebanchi Bakhar.
+He found the Bakhar interesting to read, bet he seldom relied on them for historical evidence.
+The detailed but falsified accounts were quite viivde but truth lay hidden somewhere.

 ### 8. Which lines reveal that Vishwasrao had come quite to being killed?